 We use helical windings low voltage, high capacity transformers, where the current is higher, at the same time windings turns are lesser.
 The output of the transformer varies from 160 – 1000 kVA from 0.23-15 kV.
 To secure adequate mechanical strength the cross-sectional area of the strip not made less than 75-100 mm square.
 The maximum number of strips used in parallel to make up a conductor is 16.

 There are three types:

 - Double Helical Winding

 Single Helical Windings consist of winding in an axial direction along a screw line with an inclination.
 There is only one layer of turns in each winding.
 The advantage of Double Helical Winding is that it reduces eddy current loss in conductors.
 This is on account of the reduced number of parallel conductors situated in the radial direction.

-In Disc-Helical Windings, the parallel connected strips are placed side by side in a radial direction to occupy total radial depth of winding.
+In Disc-Helical Windings, the parallel-connected strips are placed side by side in a radial direction to occupy the total radial depth of winding.

 Multi-layer Helical Winding

 We use it commonly for high voltage ratings for 110 kV and above.
 These types of winding consist of several cylindrical layers concentrically wound and connected in series.